Pleasant Garden, NC

 History

 The tracks at Pleasant Garden had a capacity for 14 cars in 1943.
-Today, the line is pretty active with new Norfolk Southern trains.
-Usually a unit grain train heads out of Greensboro to Sanford and returns.
-In addition, there are often extras running once a day or so.
-Although I visited the town, I did not take any photographs to include here.
-If you have any historic photographs of the A&Y or any images which would allow someone to identify the town, please share them with me!
+Today the line is active with Norfolk Southern trains.
 Former Mayor Anne Hice has shared some photos (while wishing to share credit with Ms. Nancy Jo Smith).
-They have given me permission to share (click on the thumbnails to get a larger image).
 Thanks to Kevin Von der Lippe from the NHRS Greensboro Chapter for making the connection that allowed me to share these photos.

 Track Diagram